Author Paul Crask takes us on a walking tour of the beautiful Grenadian capital.Read more...

 Grenada is a scenic and interesting island.
 It has picture-postcard beaches where you can while away the hours by a turquoise sea, watching sailboats passing by, dreaming, relaxing with a book.
 There are plenty of comfortable resort hotels and self-catering villas to choose from and most are located along the shoreline or have ocean views.
-Restaurants are plentiful and the choice of cuisine is varied.
+Restaurants are plentiful and the choice of cuisine is varied and often world class.

 I urge you to explore beyond the loungers and the beaches if you can, to discover more of these three alluring islands and to engage with their friendly and interesting people.

-Watersports enthusiasts can scuba-dive to interesting shipwrecks and colourful coral reef systems.
+Watersports enthusiasts can scuba-dive to interesting shipwrecks, an underwater sculpture gallery, and colourful coral reef systems.
 Sailing is big here.
 The islands host several international regattas each year, there are operators offering a range of day charters and tours, and well-equipped marinas and haul-out facilities are located in many of the natural anchorages, bays and inlets of Grenada’s south coast.

 Cultural heritage comes alive in the form of historic rum distilleries, cocoa estates, nutmeg processing stations, plantation ruins, and village feasts.
 On next-door Carriacou the string band and maroon festivals, Big Drum Dance, traditional boat launchings, Amerindian artefacts, and community saracas offer a potent and intoxicating link to the past.

-Carriacou and Petite Martinique should not be missed, and you should try to visit for longer than just a day.
-These magical islands of the southern Grenadines are not only steeped in history and tradition, they are also beautiful, remote, romantic and, in many senses, very carefree.
-When I am not there, I miss them.
+Carriacou should not be missed, and you should try to visit for longer than just a day; three would do it, if your time is limited.
+The magical islands of the southern Grenadines are not only steeped in history and tradition, they are also beautiful, remote, romantic and, in many senses, very carefree.

 People travel for many reasons and you may want to do as little as possible and recharge.
 In this day and age, it is understandable.
 Nevertheless I do urge you to explore beyond the loungers and the beaches if you can, to discover more of these three alluring islands and to engage with their friendly and interesting people.
 Have a memorable journey.